bmevada/food-hero/README.md

  - npm i
  - npm start

-### CSS Styling

-Instead of using a CSS library like Bootstrap, consider one of the following suggestions:

-* Look into the concept of CSS-in-JS, which abstracts CSS to the component level, using JavaScript to describe styles in a declarative and maintainable way.
-Some popular libraries include [styled-components](https://styled-components.com/) and [Emotion](https://emotion.sh/docs/introduction).

-* Try using a component library, such as [Semantic UI](https://semantic-ui.com/), [Chakra UI](https://chakra-ui.com/), or [Ant Design](https://ant.design/).

-* Create all the CSS for your application just using CSS.

-Ultimately, it doesn't matter which of these options you choose&mdash;i

 ## Presentation

 https://docs.google.com/presentation/d/1Qwws93EXnLKJdss1O20T8mqbwv9afr9d2NkigSuI-_4/edit?usp=sharing

-Template

-Use this [project presentation template](https://docs.google.com/presentation/d/10QaO9KH8HtUXj__81ve0SZcpO5DbMbqqQr4iPpbwKks/edit?usp=sharing) to address the following:

-* Links to the deployed application and the GitHub repository.
+Final steps to complete:

  Use the [Guide to Deploy with Heroku and MongoDB Atlas](https://coding-boot-camp.github.io/full-stack/mongodb/deploy-with-heroku-and-mongodb-atlas) on The Full-Stack Blog if you need a reminder on how to deploy to Heroku.